mathjax/MathJax/mathjax/docs/rst/signals.rst

 various extensions.
 The extension may not be loaded when the user's configuration code runs, so the configuration code can't modify the extension because it isn't there yet.
-Fortunately, most extensions signal when they are set up via an ``Extension [name] Ready`` message, so the configuration code can set up a listener for that message, and have the listener perform the configuration when the message arrives.
+Fortunately, most extensions signal when they are loaded and initialized via an ``Extension [name] Ready`` message, so the configuration code can implement a listener for that message, and have the listener perform the configuration when the message arrives.
 But even if the extension *has* already been loaded, this will still work, because the listener will receive the ready signal even if it